kentor/www.kentor.dev/posts/2016-05-30-node-js-hot-reloading-development.md

 ---
 title: Node.js hot module reloading development
 ---

 Imagine running a Node.js process that watches the current working directory for file changes, and have it pass the filename of any updated files to a callback.
-Now imagine changing the implementation of that callback and have subsequent file updates execute the new callback without exiting the Node.js process.
-Furthermore, imagine calls to `require()` always load the newest version of the required module (usually they’re cached), so that when the callback executes again, it has the newest version of the modules.
+Now imagine changing the implementation of that callback and making subsequent file updates execute the new callback on save, without exiting the Node.js process.
+Furthermore, imagine calls to `require()` always load the newest version of the required module (usually they’re cached), so that when the callback executes again, it uses the newest version of the modules.

 I wanted a system like that when I was thinking about how I would write the static site generator for this very blog.
 I wanted it so that whenever I saved a